RyanAlexanderGitHub/RyanAlexanderGitHub/README.md

 ### **Hello** 👋

-I'm Ryan, a Sophomore studying computer science at *Western University* in Ontario!
+I'm Ryan, a Sophomore studying computer science at *Western University*, Ontario!

 I'm enrolled in ***Honours Specialization in Computer Science, with a Minor in Game Development***.